futuredapp/Engineering-Handbook/docs/Teams/iOS/ios_builds.md

 ## Debug builds

-Debug builds are created in Xcode by developers. **TODO: Add link to project setup**
+Debug builds are created in Xcode by developers.
+See project readme to find how you can create a debug build.

 ## Beta builds